 From 1930 until approximately 1961, a petroleum bulk plant was operated at this location.
 The bulk plant was removed between 1957 and 1963.
 The site later served as a construction materials yard, and from 1973 to 1983 the site was reportedly used for boat repair activities.
 In 1995, soil and groundwater investigations were conducted at the site and petroleum hydrocarbons were detected in the soil and groundwater.
 Eight groundwater monitoring wells were installed to monitor groundwater contamination.
-The primary contaminants of concern at this location include benzene, diesel, ethylbenzene, gasoline, toluene, and xylene (only the bolded contaminants are assessed in this report, the other contaminants of concern at this location are noted for information only).
+The primary contaminants of concern at this location include benzene, diesel, ethylbenzene, gasoline, toluene, and xylene (the bolded contaminants are assessed in this report).

-Table 4.4 presents the maximum measured concentrations, the most recent measured concentrations (Concentration A), and the projected future concentration (Concentration B) of the contaminants with 48 inches of sea level rise.
+Table 4.4 presents the maximum measured concentrations, the most recent measured concentrations, and the projected future concentration of the contaminants with 48 inches of sea level rise.
 Emergent groundwater first occurs at this location with 48 inches of sea level rise.
 Both benzene and toluene appear to have been successfully remediated at this location.
-However, concentrations of diesel and gasoline, which were not evaluated in this assessment, remain elevated at this location.
+However, concentrations of diesel and gasoline remain elevated at this location.

-Contaminant Benchmark Concentration (μg/l) Maximum Concentration (μg/l) Date Concentration A (μg/l) Date Concentration B at 48" SLR
+Contaminant Benchmark Concentration (μg/l) Maximum Concentration (μg/l) Date Recent Concentration (A) (μg/l) Date Future Concentration (B) at 48" SLR

 Benzene 1 1,300 1/18/2012 0 8/14/2019 0

 Toluene 150 22 10/28/2010 0 8/14/2019 0